-Mad Men’s finale takes Don Draper (Jon Hamm) to the ultimate darkness of the soul, only to end up … Where?
+Mad Men Season 7 Finale takes Don Draper (Jon Hamm) to the ultimate darkness of the soul, only to end up … Where?
 It seems a tragic cosmic joke to leave the Draper – Francis family the only ones with loose ends.
-Don might be back on his game, conjuring up the world’s greatest Coca Cola ad.
+Don might be back on his game, conjuring up the world’s greatest Coca-Cola ad.
 But, why would he write a jingle about the real thing instead of doing it?

 It starts with two very difficult phone calls.
 First, Don talks to Sally (Kiernan Shipka).
 He’s jolted back into reality when convinced Betty’s (January Jones) dying of lung cancer: “What?!
 I’m coming home.
 You’re all going to live with me.”
 He may be on the run from his feelings, but he’s not so far gone yet.